IELTS Speaking: Introduction

 IELTS candidates often feel that Part 3 places them under enormous pressure.
 However, it is not a test of your knowledge or intellect – you only need to be able to present an opinion in a style of language appropriate to academic discussion.
 It doesn’t matter if your opinion is unoriginal or flawed, as long as you attempt to support it!

-Five key skills for success in IELTS Speaking
+Five exam techniques for IELTS Speaking

 2. Avoid ‘parroting’ (repeating back) the words in the question.
 Always attempt to rephrase in your answer or use a substitution such as ‘Yes, I do.’